MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-for-business.md

 > [!NOTE]
 > Applies when device has at least one Microsoft Entra (*Azure AD*) profile and one MSA profile (existing or new).

-Enterprise personal browseing is designed to keep work and personal browsing separate for the end users via the new automatic switching mechanism.
+Enterprise personal browsing is designed to keep work and personal browsing separate for the end users via the new automatic switching mechanism.
 When the device has an existing MSA profile or creates a new one, it enables automatic switching to enforce the browsing context separation.
 We continue to update our automatic switching logic to support more sites.

 Microsoft Edge for Business is available now, and the personal browser profile is lightly managed, without requiring additional configuration.
 The personal browser profile will automatically inherit only the following policy categories: